Ms. Fraser - 6th Grade HR, 5th Science, 5th - 8th Math

 **Students can be prepared for class by bringing the following:

-• Pen, pencil, red pen, 3 different colored highlighters, ruler
+Pen, pencil, red pen, 3 different colored highlighters, ruler, calculator

-• Memorize the Unit Vocabulary (5th grade: use the vocabulary key)
+Memorize the Unit Vocabulary (use the vocabulary key)

-• Study handouts (ex.
-5th Gr: Scientific Method, Photosynthesis, ex.
-6th: Latitudes)
+Study handouts (ex.
+5th Gr: Scientific Method, Photosynthesis)

-• Study the highlights and starred sections in the Lessons
+Study the highlighted and starred sections in the Lessons

-• Review and Study each end of Lesson review.
-(For 5th grade :Lesson Check and Lesson Round-Up, for 6th grade they are the Lesson Self-check and Interactive Review)
+Review and Study each end of Lesson review.
+(For 5th grade :Lesson Check and Lesson Round-Up)